Coronavirus Crisis: How You Can Help

 Donate money or time to a worthy cause

-It’s more important than ever to support charities like the British Red Cross and AgeUK, whether with donations or volunteer work.
+It’s more important than ever to support established charities like the British Red Cross and AgeUK, whether with donations or volunteer work, as well as emergency initiatives like Meals For The NHS.
 If you are healthy and can safely get to a donation point, giving blood is still essential to the NHS.

-Many companies, local businesses and restaurants are also pitching in to support NHS staff and those affected by the virus.
-Below is a (growing) list:
+Many companies, local businesses and restaurants are also pitching in to support NHS staff and those affected by COVID-19 – you can find a definitive list of them here.

 Check on friends, family and neighbours – particularly the elderly